Cathode Ray Tubes (CRTs)

 On this page:

 Due to the presence of lead located in the funnel glass, CRTs marked for disposal are considered hazardous waste under the Resource Conservation and Recovery Act (RCRA).
-However, CRT glass and used CRTs that are recycled or exported for recycling are not considered solid or hazardous waste under RCRA if certain conditions are met (See 40 CFR section 261.4(a)(22)).
+However, CRT glass and used CRTs that are recycled or exported for recycling are not considered solid or hazardous waste under RCRA if certain conditions are met (See title 40 of the Code of Federal Regulations - CFR - section 261.4(a)(22)).

 Exporters shipping broken or unbroken CRTs to another country for recycling must notify EPA and receive written consent from the receiving country through EPA before shipments can be made.
 Exporters who ship used, unbroken CRTs for reuse as computers to another country must submit an annual notification to EPA.